Seteeri/Particle/snippets/notes/PICOLISP.md

       * FRI - prog-rast/prog-comp [Done]
       * SAT - test pipeline [Done]
     * Integrate everything to last working state [WIP]
+      * Refactor
         * Refactor li into subfolders
         * Socket change block/nonblock to T/NIL for convenience
         * Fix socket retry loop
         * Ensure defs are defined for globals
       * Implement socket handling for model/render
         * Render needs to process model requests
+          * Remember, render will simply memcopy
+            * Protocol: (fn src dest sz offset)
+          * It will read, eval, memcpy, GC
+          * Check heap size every frame, warn if large...
+            * Or after every message, if it starts to reach capacity, GC, resize do next free
         * Model needs to process render requests
+          * When client connects, needs to send message to model
+            * Block on read
+          * Model will register this as its name
+            * If name exists, append or replace
+          * Input needs to trigger model -> implement controller soon

     * Implement Wayland [NXT]
     * Implement controller process [later]